Kuttenreich/BruteForceCracker/Readme.md

 ## Setup ##
-- use docker by using the provided start script
+- start docker by using one of the provided start scripts, depending on your OS:
   ```
-  ./startDocker.sh
+  ./startDocker_linux.sh
+  ./startDocker_windows.bat
   ```
   This mounts your currently checked out folder into the docker